 Simply put, a voice or smart home assistant is a piece of software that communicates to the user audibly, and responds to spoken commands.
 It’s technology like Google Home, Siri and Alexa that can be used to literally talk to a computer, a smartphone, or another device.

 These assistants are becoming more and more popular as the technology grows in sophistication and intelligence.
-According to ComScore, by 2020, 50% of all searches will be done by voice!
+In fact website ComScore recently predicted that by 2020, half of all searches will be done vocally!

 Voice assistant control is being welcomed into connected homes across the globe, as people are taking to purchasing voice assistants and smart tech in larger and larger numbers.
 One of the recent top trends of the smart tech world has been the further integration of devices with these leading voice assistants.
 From smart light bulbs to smart solar to smart toilets, it’s clear that the people are excited about being able to communicate and control their home.